MarkusA380/docker-vscode-scala/README.md

     ssh root@localhost -p 50022

+Then run the command `Remote-SSH: Connect to Host...`, select the created host and enter the root password configured earlier.

 Note:
 * Replace `localhost` with correct IP
 * Replace `50022` with custom port defined during start